Mikulus6/Cultures-map-editor/documentation/formats/text.md

 ### Syntax

-Text files present in *Cultures* corresponds to in-game briefings, which are commonly known as yellowed papers usually containing a part of story relevant to the gameplay.
+Text files present in *Cultures* correspond to in-game briefings, which are commonly known as yellowed papers usually containing a part of story relevant to the gameplay.
 It is possible to include in such texts custom images, fonts and other parameters typical of text formatting tools.
 For this purpose, text